National Association of Scholars

-The National Association of Scholars (NAS) is an American non-profit politically conservative advocacy organization, with a particular interest in education.
-It opposes a perceived political correctness on college campuses and supports a return to mid-20th-century curricular and scholarship norms, and an increase in conservative representation in faculty.
+The National Association of Scholars (NAS) is an American 501(c)(3) non-profit politically conservative education advocacy organization.
+It advocates against multiculturalism, diversity policies, and against courses focused on race and gender issues.

 History and organization

 Originally called the Campus Coalition for Democracy, the National Association of Scholars was founded in 1987 by Herbert London and Stephen Balch with the goal of preserving the "Western intellectual heritage".
 As of 2021, Peter Wyatt Wood is the president.
 The advisory board of the NAS has included several notable conservatives, such as Jeane Kirkpatrick, a former United States Ambassador to the United Nations and adviser to Ronald Reagan.
 Chester Finn helped to form the conservative movement's education policies.
 According to the association, it has affiliates in 46 U.S. states, as well as in Guam and Canada.

 NAS has received funding from politically conservative foundations, including the Sarah Scaife Foundation, the John M. Olin Foundation, the Bradley Foundation, the Castle Rock Foundation, the Smith Richardson Foundation, and the Arthur N. Rupe Foundation.